-In our experience having a running shoe that has had about 100-150 miles run in it, is the optimum, as the shoe will still have that wonderful new shoe feeling; however you should have broken them in sufficiently to avoid any new shoe niggles.
+In our experience having a running shoe that has had about 100-150 miles run in it, is the optimum, as the shoe will still have that wonderful new shoe feeling; however, you should have broken them in enough to avoid any new shoe niggles, such as rubbing.

 Either way, enjoy your race, have fun and if you are looking for a really cool challenge, why not check out our blog on the Top Ten Events to do Before you Die.